In a previous exercise in the last section, you determined that the event I0011 was derived from another Event, E0006.

 What happened here?

-You have been through another iteration of the migFx cycle.
+You have been through another iteration of the HHopp cycle.
 This time you solved an Event on Customer that in turn solved some derived Events on both Account and Card.
-The exercise illustrated the power of the automatic and recursive dependency resolution in migFx by identifying and migrating dependent Accounts and Cards for you.
+The exercise illustrated the power of the automatic and recursive dependency resolution in Hopp by identifying and migrating dependent Accounts and Cards for you.

 The exercise also introduced the Itemset to, in effect, save a collection of Business Object instances to be Exported and or Imported.
 The Itemset comes in handy when it is necessary to iterate both the Export and the Import for a set of Business Object instances because the Export step in many cases will purge the Event identifying the instances to be Imported.